sysbiolux/IDARE-QuickStart/README.md

 Next, select nodes that should be removed as they are highly connected (and secondary).
 Leave as is or tick additional boxes to remove more metabolites.

-Finally, in the bottom part, select which subnetworks to generate (all for a through exploration or just a few cases).
+Finally, in the bottom part, select which subnetworks to generate (all for a thorough exploration or just a few cases).
 You can scroll down and you will see a button for "Select All".
 Make your selection(s) and click 'OK', the different subnetworks will be generated.

 We have manually laid out the Citric acid cycle subnetwork, which looks like this: ![Alt text](Data/zebrafish/ZF_CitricAcidCycle.svg?raw=true "pancreatic cell-types TCA cycle")